Shantanu251209/demo/README.md

 # demo
-creating for development
-utkarsh shrivastava
+the thing i wanted to tell everyone is utkarsh shrivastava
 20yrs 11months
-favorite color is yellow and red
+favorite color is pink